alshaboti/faucetTutorial/vlan_tutorial.md

 ![alt text](./faucetVLANTutorial.png "Demo network setup")

 *Note:*
-Keep a pice of paper with the network layout and the hosts name, vlans, ip to simplify following the rest of the tutorial.
+Keep a pice of paper with the network layout and hosts' names, vlans, IPs to simplify following the rest of the tutorial.

 Hosts that are connected to the tagged vlan port require a vlan interface.
 Use the following script to do that.